Bermx97/Photo-Caption-Contest/README.md

 - Editing and deleting your captions
 - Like other users' captions (only one like per user per caption)
 - Real-time caption sorting by popularity
-- Pagination for captions (Next/Previous navigation)
+- Implemented server-side pagination for captions (limit & offset)
+- Added dynamic Next/Previous navigation with page validation
 - API documentation available at:  https://photo-caption-contest-gviy.onrender.com/api-docs/
 - Input validation and error messages
 - Security headers via Helmet